zenozeng/p5-sketchpad/design/README.md

 # IDE Design

-Browser based p5.js IDE designed to make coding accessible for artists, designers, educators, and beginner.
+This is a browser based p5.js IDE designed to make coding accessible for artists, designers, educators, and beginners.

+## Overview

-Here is a sketch of the IDE for introducing some core concepts.
+Here is an overview of the IDE for introducing some core concepts later.
 Note that the UI will be redesigned when the project starts.

-## Overview

 ![Overview](overview.png)